 Either the seller or buyer can exit the agreement during the financing contingency period without penalty, meaning that the buyer can get their deposit back and the seller can accept other offers.

-Financing a home purchase isn’t just for first-time homebuyers — around 80% of home buyers used financing in 2023.
+Financing a home purchase isn’t just for first-time homebuyers — around 74% of home buyers used financing in 2025.
 Getting mortgage preapproval before making an offer on a home can help reduce the risk of not qualifying for financing later on.

 Appraisal Contingency

-What is active contingent if an appraisal is involved?
+What is an active contingent if an appraisal is involved?
 If a contract has an appraisal contingency in place, the buyer can back out of the deal and get their deposit back if the property doesn’t appraise for the amount they agreed to purchase it for.

 Home appraisals are typically required when taking out a mortgage or refinancing to determine the fair market value of a property.
 If the appraisal comes in lower than the offer, buyers have options to keep the deal alive instead of walking away.
-Namely, they can renegotiate with the seller or make up the difference in the appraisal gap with a larger down payment.
+Namely, they can renegotiate with the seller or make up the appraisal gap with a larger down payment.

 Inspection Contingency